syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 ### Defining the Data Template Selector

-You can customize the appearence of each swipe item with different templates based on specific constraints using [DataTemplateSelector](https://developer.xamarin.com/api/type/Xamarin.Forms.DataTemplateSelector/).
+You can customize the appearance of each swipe item with different templates based on specific constraints using [DataTemplateSelector](https://developer.xamarin.com/api/type/Xamarin.Forms.DataTemplateSelector/).

 ### Multiple Views